sqlmapproject/sqlmap/Usage.md

 Option: `--flush-session`

 As you are already familiar with the concept of a session file from the description above, it is good to know that you can flush the content of that file using option `--flush-session`.
 This way you can avoid the caching mechanisms implemented by default in sqlmap.
 Other possible way is to manually remove the session file(s).

-### Force usage of SSL/HTTPS requests

-Switch: `--force-ssl`

-In case that user wants to force usage of SSL/HTTPS requests toward the target, he can use this switch.
-This can be useful in cases when urls are being collected by using option `--crawl` or when Burp log is being provided with option `-l`.

 ### Parse and test forms' input fields